Why is auto-play always bad for conversions?

 The evidence from many A/B tests and usability tests is very different because visitors lose control of the user interface when assets are automatically moved around by the slider.
 Further, low literacy and international users often don’t have enough time to finish reading the slider before it is removed.

 As auto-sliders move and they look like banners many users assume they are ads.
-This means they are more likely to ignore them and as a consequence interaction levels on many auto-sliders are miniscule.
+This means they are more likely to ignore them due to banner blindness.
+As a result interaction levels on many auto-sliders are minuscule.
 Auto-sliders that I have analysed generally have a low level of clicks (less than 1% of visitors) and the vast majority of clicks are on the first position.

 Apart from being distracting, auto-plays make sites less accessible and can trigger or exasperate certain medical conditions.
 It is also perceived as aggressive and annoys people because they have lost control of the user interface without giving permission.
 Once you have annoyed visitors their perception of your whole site and your product will be negatively impacted.